BrunoBonacci/mulog/doc/custom-publishers.md

     (MyCustomPublisher. config (rb/agent-buffer 10000))))
 ```

-Remember the transform if a function which applies to all events, it
+Remember the transform is a function which applies to all events, it
 can do any sort of operation and it is optional.